flyve-mdm/ios-inventory-library/README.md

 ## Documentation

-We share long-form content about the project in the [wiki](https://github.com/flyve-mdm/flyve-mdm-ios-inventory/wiki).
+We share long-form content about the project in the [wiki](https://github.com/flyve-mdm/flyve-mdm-ios-inventory/wiki) and in the [project site](http://flyve.org/flyve-mdm-ios-inventory/).

 ## Contact